-The Atheist's Handbook begins with an analysis of different definitions of the word "religion" given by philosophers.
+THE ATHEIST'S Handbook begins with an analysis of different definitions of the word "religion" given by philosophers.

-But neither Plato, who said that religion is right behaviour towards the gods, nor Plutarch, for whom religion is midway between atheism and superstition, is mentioned.
+But neither Plato, who said that religion is right behavior toward the gods, nor Plutarch, for whom religion is midway between atheism and superstition, is mentioned.